The first ‘Rise of Skywalker’ reviews are in, and they are (mostly) positive

 Star Wars fans are famously not very chill when it comes to their prized movie franchise.
-When those midichlorians get into your bloodstream at an early age, they take root and flourish, forever entangled with childlike wonder and expectation.
+When those midi-chlorians get into your bloodstream at an early age, they take root and flourish, forever entangled with childlike wonder and expectation.
 (It’s no accident that these movies arrive at the same time as Santa.)

-It’s hard to say just what it will take to satisfy the inner child with all the adults who have invested too much emotional stock in space opera.
+Who knows just what it takes to satisfy the inner child within adults who invested too much emotional stock in space opera?
 The most ardent Star Wars fans don’t feel underwhelmed when the franchise zigs instead of zags; they feel betrayed.
 Some complained that 2015’s The Force Awakens was too much like A New Hope.
 (Booooo!)
 Others were furious that The Last Jedi didn’t honor the sanctity of the original trilogy.
 (Harumph!)
 And if anyone thought that these perceived wounds might have healed in the last two years, take a look at the recent New York Times interview in which returning (from Force Awakens) director J.J.
 Abrams and some of the cast appeared to air grievances about The Last Jedi, prompting a nerdworld bloodbath on Twitter.

 Considering the heft of all these Star Wars-y feelings, it is with heavy heart that we wade into the water of reactions to the first public screening of Star Wars: The Rise of Skywalker, which hits theaters Friday.

 The first eye-catching reaction is a pair of reviews that suggest the New York Times interview did indeed accurately reflect J.J.
-Abrams’ thoughts about Rian Johnson’s The Last Jedi.
+Abrams’s thoughts about Rian Johnson’s The Last Jedi.

 RISE OF SKYWALKER could only have been ruder to Rian Johnson if they had motion-smoothed it